 Schofield Barracks, Hawaii Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Schofield Barracks students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Schofield Barracks, Hawaii students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Schofield Barracks-area schools, as part of the Hawaii State Department of Education (DOE), are devoted to producing students who understand how to serve their communities.
 These goals are supported by the General Learner Outcomes upheld by the DOE, which include such desired outcomes as teaching students to use technology ethically and instilling in students the idea that it is important to work together.

 We currently cover the following Schofield Barracks-area school district: Hawaii Public Schools.